bocoup/web-platform-contribution-guide/src/governance.rst

 Working groups oversee specifications.
 There is an annual meeting of all working groups hosted in a different city each year called TPAC (Technical Plenary Advisory Committee).

-The W3C working groups oversee and are leading the charge on technologies like SVG, CSS, ARIA, Web Driver, Generic Sensors, Web XR, Web Payments, Gamepad and UI Events.
+The W3C working groups oversee and are leading the charge on technologies like SVG, CSS, :term:`ARIA`, Web Driver, Generic Sensors, Web XR, Web Payments, Gamepad and UI Events.

 WHATWG and HTML
 ~~~~~~~~~~~~~~~